-FUJIFILM Europe GmbH is incorporated in Germany.
-Here, FUJIFILM Europe GmbH performs its European strategic headquarter functions and operates the Fujifilm Group's business for Medical Systems and Graphic Communication via its German branch.
-In addition, FUJIFILM Europe GmbH operates individual country branches for the Fujifilm Group's business segments in Spain and Austria (jointly "Local Markets").
-FUJIFILM Europe GmbH's business is organised into six business units: Photo Imaging, Electronic Imaging, Optical Devices, Medical Systems, Graphic Communication, and Advanced Materials.
-Via those business units we supply FUJIFILM branded products and services to the Local Markets, and to a limited extent also to the UK.
+FUJIFILM Europe B.V. is incorporated in the Netherlands.
+FUJIFILM Europe B.V. is the European holding company for most the Fujifilm Group companies in Europe and functions as an operational and distribution centre for the Fujifilm Europe business, consisting of six business units: Photo Imaging, Electronic Imaging, Optical Devices, Medical Systems, Graphic Communication and Advanced Materials.
+Via those business units we supply FUJIFILM branded products and services to the European market, via Fujifilm subsidiaries and other distributors in most countries but directly to customers in some European countries including the Netherlands and to a limited extent also the UK.